This is a sample character for the first, 1999 Everquest video game.

 Meet the locals

 The Northfolk are highly adapted to their environment, and jealously consider it theirs.
-Though travellers are welcome and hospitality is important, the few attempts at invasion took place were met with formidable force.
+Though travellers are welcome and hospitality is important, the few attempts at invasion that took place were met with formidable force.

 The land is said to reflect the souls of the people, and vice-versa.
 The two are inseparable.